 e.
 Date of application submission

 f.
-Affirm that your college/school/program’s dean/program current head has committed to the pledge and that their name appears on the ADRP signature website.
+Affirm that your current college/school/program dean/program head has committed to the pledge and that their name appears on the ADRP signature website.
 If the current dean has not signed the pledge yet, follow this link to add their name.

-A maximum of two PDFs may be uploaded to the application portal (the Narrative and the DEI Plan).
+A maximum of two PDFs may be uploaded to the application portal (the Cover Letter/Narrative and the DEI Plan).

 Part 2: Cover Letter